kaiusl/KLPlugins.DynLeaderboards/docs/docs/reference/properties.md

 {{ prop("Car.Model", "1.0.0", ["all"], defv="null", ty="string?") }}
 : Car model name.

+      The model name for every car can be changed in the plugin settings menu under ["Car settings"](../user_guide/config.md#car-settings) tab.

 {{ prop("Car.Manufacturer", "1.0.0", ["all"], defv="null", ty="string?") }}
 : Car manufacturer.

+      The manufacturer for every car can be changed in the plugin settings menu under ["Car settings"](../user_guide/config.md#car-settings) tab.

 {{ prop("Car.Class", "1.0.0", ["all"], defv="null", ty="string?") }}
 : Car class.

+      The class for every car can be changed in the plugin settings menu under ["Car settings"](../user_guide/config.md#car-settings) tab.

+{{ prop("Car.Class.Short", "2.0.0", ["all"], defv="null", ty="string?") }}
+: Car class short name.
+For example HY for HyperCars.

+      The class for every car can be changed in the plugin settings menu under ["Car settings"](../user_guide/config.md#car-settings) tab.
+      The short name for every class can be changed in the plugin settings menu under ["Class settings"](../user_guide/config.md#class-settings) tab.

 {{ prop("Car.Class.Color", "1.0.0", ["all"], defv="null", ty="string?") }}
 : Car class color.

+      The colors for every class can be changed in the plugin settings menu under ["Class settings"](../user_guide/config.md#class-settings) tab.

 {{ prop("Car.Class.TextColor", "2.0.0", ["all"], defv="null", ty="string?") }}
 : Car class text color.

+      The colors for every class can be changed in the plugin settings menu under ["Class settings"](../user_guide/config.md#class-settings) tab.

 </div>